AswanthTamilselvan/Task-Manager/README.md

 Welcome to the **Task-Manager**, a simple and efficient project and task management tool built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 Stay organized by creating projects, adding tasks, setting deadlines, and prioritizing your work.
 Perfect for teams and individuals alike!

-### 🚀 Hacktoberfest 2024
-We are excited to participate in **Hacktoberfest**!
-Contributions are welcome from everyone.
-Join the conversation in our [Discord Channel](https://discord.gg/nxD63YsJ) to collaborate and get assistance.

----

 ## 🌟 Features